alessiomangoni13/phishing_catcher/README.md

 Notification of a new domain added via [Telegram bot](https://core.telegram.org/bots)

-..and extended logging to file (very verbose, make sure to write it in ramdisk and rotate it frequently)
+..and (optional) extended logging to file (very verbose, make sure to write it in ramdisk and rotate it frequently)

 ![logging](https://i.imgur.com/c8JsfCM.png)